virocon-organization/virocon/examples/in-haselsteiner-thesis/README.md

-# Examples that produce figure presented in Haselsteiner's doctoral thesis
+# Examples that produce figures presented in Haselsteiner's doctoral thesis

 The docstrings in the first lines of the Python scripts describe at which page the resulting figures are presented.